 A: Most associations have developed Rules and Regulations as provided for in the CC&Rs and adopted by the Board of Directors.
 Rules are established to provide direction to the homeowners for common courtesies with regard to parking, vehicles, pets and pool use hours, etc. In addition, your Association will adopt Architectural Guidelines with procedures for submitting requests to make exterior changes to your home.
 Such changes may include patio covers, decks, landscaping, exterior color changes or extensive interior changes and additions.
 These rules and guidelines are set up to maintain the aesthetic value and integrity of the community on behalf of all owners, and hopefully protect the market value of your investment as well.
 Violations of these rules may result in action by the Board of Directors and a fine.
 In addition, if you proceed with an exterior improvement or change, without written approval of the Architectural Committee, as applicable, you will be required to remove or correct the alteration and/or be fined by the Board of Directors for the violation.

 Click below for the Policies, Rules & Guidelines

 A: If residents cannot resolve a situation between themselves, then turn to your Association.
-Should you have a situation that does not appear to be resolved through neighborly means, and you are willing to actively participate in the enforcement provided by the Policies and Guidelines, you may report a violation to the Management Company First Residential Services by calling 624-2900.
+Should you have a situation that does not appear to be resolvable through neighborly means, and you are willing to actively participate in the enforcement provided by the Policies and Guidelines, you may report a violation to the Management Company, Grand Manors, by calling the Lodge at (775)624-2900.
 If the situation is deemed in violation of the Policies, Guidelines or Governing Documents, the Board of Directors will institute the enforcement policy.
 Your continued assistance may be required.

 A: Yes.
 Notice of the time and place of any regular board meeting will be accessed online on the Calendar page and will be mailed out to each homeowner by the Management Company of record for the Association.